A law of large numbers concerning the distribution of critical points of random Fourier series: Introduction

 where $\widehat{\fC}_{\Phi^{R}_\ga}$ denotes the asymptotic intensity of the stationary random measure $\fC[-, \Phi_\ga^{R}]$.
 Hence

 Corollary \ref{cor: main} shows that

 $\as$ and $L^2$.

 To prove Theorem \ref{th: main} we relate the critical points of $F_\ga^R$ to the critical points of $\Phi_\ga^R$.
 The advantage is that $\Phi_\ga^R$ converges in distribution to the smooth isotropic function $\Phi_\ga$.
-To get a handle on the variance we express it as in integral over $(\bR^m\times \bR^m)\setminus \Delta$ where $\Delta$ is the diagonal.
-To deal with integrability far away from the diagonal we rely on the estimates in Lemma \ref{lemma: key_est} that, roughly speaking, states that as $R\to\infty$ the covariance kernel $\bsK_\ga$ of $\Phi_\ga$ approximates well the covariance kernel $\bsK_\ga^R$ of $\Phi_\ga^R$ over a \emph{large} ball, of radius $\approx R/2$.
-To deal with local integrability near the diagonal we rely on the strategy of \cite{AnLe23,BMM22}.
-The tricky part is proving estimates uniform in $R$.
-Appendix \ref{s: b} justifies why this is possible.
+To get a handle on the variance we express it as in integral over